 This approach is evident when “Mission 200” follows a volunteer who transports the bodies of soldiers.
 Director Volodymyr Syedko focuses on Tetyana’s monologues and allows her to gradually trust the camera.
 Bodies in black bags are kept in the background.

 Character-driven documentaries can also be used to explore social contexts that are unfamiliar to Western audiences.
-Lesia Diak’s documentary “Dad’s Lullaby”, follows a man, who served in prior to the full-scale invasion and struggles to return to his family life.
+Lesia Diak’s documentary “Dad’s Lullaby”, follows a man, who served in Donbas prior to the full-scale invasion and struggles to return to his family life.
 Diak, a woman who has had personal experience with posttraumatic behavior after dating a man in the military, navigates ethical risks by sharing on camera her own painful reflections, filming her from the same distance as her protagonist.

 As the war continues, Ukrainian documentarians are finding new ethical approaches to keep their films in the global conversation.
 In the future, we can expect to see more innovative and thoughtful approaches as filmmakers try to balance the experiences of those who suffer with those who watch.